etherlinkcom/token-deployments/docs/WXTZ.md

 WXTZ implements the [Omnichain Fungible Token (OFT)](https://docs.layerzero.network/v2/developers/evm/oft/quickstart) standard from LayerZero.
 This allows WXTZ to be bridged in a secure and capital efficient way across different chains through direct minting and burning of the supply.

+You can find a complete overview of the configuration in the `WXTZ_fullConfig.log` file.

 ### Gasless Approval with ERC20Permit

 The token also implements the [ERC20Permit](https://docs.openzeppelin.com/contracts/5.x/api/token/erc20#ERC20Permit) standard from Openzeppelin.
 This allows users to approve token transfers via gasless signatures instead of on-chain transactions.